 was on the island that is called Patmos

-Patmos was a tiny (six kilometers wide and eight kilometers long) rocky island in the Aegean Sea about 80 to 100 km southwest of Ephesus (in modern Turkey).
+Patmos was a tiny (six kilometers wide and eight kilometers long) rocky island in the Aegean Sea, about 80 to 100 km southwest of Ephesus (modern Turkey).
 The Roman government banished John there for his witness for Christ.
 He was in exile for Christ.

 for the word of God

 The Roman government banished John to Patmos for two reasons: 1) “for the word of God” and 2) “for the testimony of Jesus Christ.”
 John’s suffering came from the proclamation of his faith in the Word and his testimony of Jesus Christ.

 The word “for” in Greek means because of.
 It was because of the Word of God that he ended in exile.
 John came under persecution for taking a stand on the Word of God.
 He was faithful to the Word.
 He did not compromise it.

 “Therefore do not be ashamed of the testimony of our Lord, nor of me His prisoner, but share with me in the sufferings for the gospel according to the power of God…” (2 Timothy 1:8).

 The word “for” again means because of.
 Rome banished John to Patmos because of his testimony for Christ.

 Those who live by faith can endure being an outcast from society.

 The world asks for our allegiance.
 When we do not give it, they view us as outcasts.
 There is no neutrality when it comes to sharing our faith.
 It is a case of paying the price of an outcast to proclaim God’s Word faithfully.

 A person who shares his faith enters open warfare.
 There is no neutrality because of the mutually exclusive message of Christ.